fwd/nano-docs/docs/welcome.md

 **Nano.to** is a non-custodial Username and Checkout service hosted on Github.

-Our Free and Cloud Libraries make Nano development a delight.
+**Nano.to** non-custodial software make Nano development a delight.

 ## Nano Wallets